ChethanKacham/ModelEarthProjects/location/setup/customize/README.md

 Sync.py first checks if the file is either cypress.config.ts or chat.cy.ts and handle it accordingly.
 Otherwise, it will start uncommenting the Ollama lines.

-- The env block will be removed from cypress.config.ts.
+- The env block is removed from cypress.config.ts.
-- For chat.cy.ts, the beforeEach block will be reverted to the previous version.
+- For chat.cy.ts, the beforeEach block is reverted to the previous version.
 - The code handles duplicates.

 Run in the root of your website to reactivate Ollama prior to syncing: